Virginia’s Sexual Assault Law and Respondent Superior Claims: Lawsuits Against Dr. Shannon Finch

 Holding an employer liable for the acts of its employees is accomplished through the legal doctrine of respondeat superior.
 Under Virginia’s doctrine of respondeat superior, “an employer is liable for the tortious acts of its employee if the employee was performing his employer’s business and acting within the scope of his employment when the tortious acts were committed.”
 Plummer v.
 Ctr.
 Psychiatrists, Ltd., 252 Va.
 233, 476 S.E.2d 172, 173 (1996).

 An employee’s act is within the scope of his employment if (1) it was expressly or impliedly directed by the employer, or is naturally incident to the business, and (2) it was performed, although mistakenly or ill-advisedly, with the intent to further the employer’s interest, or from some impulse or emotion that was the natural consequence of an attempt to do the employer’s business, “and did not arise wholly from some external, independent, and personal motive on the part of the [employee] to do the act upon his own account.”
 Lacasse v.
 Didlake, Inc., 712 F. App’x 231, 235 (4th Cir.
 2018).

 In the case of Dr. Finch, prospective plaintiffs could hold his practice liable by arguing that his actions were “naturally incident to the business.”
 According to news reports, Dr. Finch’s horrific actions took place during regularly scheduled check-ups and in the course of patient examinations.
 As such, his sexual assault of patients were “naturally incident” to his business as a physician.

 Virginia sexual assault cases are very difficult and filled with potential pitfalls.
-If you or a loved one has been sexually assaulted, contact the experienced attorneys at Ketterer, Browne & Anderson at 855-281-2571, or email@example.com.
+If you or a loved one has been sexually assaulted, contact the experienced attorneys at Ketterer, Browne & Associates, LLC at 855-281-2571, or email@example.com.